 Upstart-powered loans originated by bank partners are either retained by the bank partners, purchased by the Company and immediately sold to institutional investors under loan sale agreements, or purchased and held by the Company for a period of time before being sold to third-party investors, or held by the Company.
 Loans retained and held on the Company's consolidated balance sheets are classified as either held-for-investment or held-for-sale, and loans purchased for immediate resale to third-party investors are classified as held-for-sale.
 Immediate loan resales to institutional investors are accounted for as transfers of financial assets when the Company surrenders control of these loan assets.
-These sales typically occur shortly after the origination of the loans by the bank partner and the Company's consolidated balance sheets at the time of sale in accordance with Topic 860, Transfers and Servicing.
+These sales typically occur shortly after the origination of the loans by the bank partner and the Company's subsequent acquisition of the loans from the originating bank partner.
+Loans sold to institutional investors are derecognized from the Company's consolidated balance sheets at the time of sale in accordance with Topic 860, Transfers and Servicing.
 The Company records an asset or a liability at fair value for its estimated post- sale servicing obligations.
-The Company also records liabilities at fair value for its estimated post- sale servicing obligations and warranties made to the loan purchase at the time of sale.
+The Company also records liabilities at fair value for contingent obligations to repurchase loans that do not conform to the representations and warranties made to the loan purchaser at the time of sale.
 The net liability is included in other liabilities on the Company's consolidated balance sheets.